 A permit holder can only exercise these rights on a specific site if all the following conditions are met:

 - the suspected breach affects at least one member of that union

 - the union is entitled to represent the industrial interests of that member

 - the member works on that site

-- a modern award or enterprise agreement must apply or have applied to a member of the union
+- if the suspected contravention relates to a fair work instrument (which includes a modern award, or an enterprise agreement), that instrument must apply or have applied to the member.

 What must a union official do before entering a site to investigate a breach of workplace law?